A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 The sum of child elements should result in 100% of a parent.
 It works for all aspects: required work, costs, duration, etc. When you deliver all child elements, you should automatically get the parent without any extra work.

-This concept works on all levels of decomposition.
-So, when you finish all major deliverables – you should get the final product.
+This concept works on all levels of the work breakdown structure.
+So, when you finish all major project deliverables – you should get the final product.
 In our case, deliverable 7, “Integration,” will be the last one.

 Point #8: Include 100% of Required Work